David C. Lindberg

 David Charles Lindberg (November 15, 1935 – January 6, 2015) was an American historian of science.
 His main focus was in the history of medieval and early modern science, especially physical science and the relationship between religion and science.
 Lindberg was the author or editor of many books and received numerous grants and awards.
-He also served as president of the History of Science Society and in 1999 was the recipient of its Sarton medal.
+He also served as president of the History of Science Society (1994–1995) and in 1999 was the recipient of its Sarton medal.

 Early life and education

-Lindberg was born on November 15, 1935, in Minneapolis, Minnesota.
-He would go on to obtain a degree in physics from Northwestern University and a Doctor of Philosophy in history and philosophy of science from Indiana University Bloomington.
+Lindberg was born on November 15, 1935, in Minneapolis, Minnesota to a Christian fundamentalist preacher.
+He earned his undergraduate BS degree in physics from Wheaton College in 1957 and an MS in physics from Northwestern University in 1959.
+He was a noted college wrestler.

+After the masters degree, he worked as a physics teacher for two years.
+He met Marshall Clagett and was inspired by Clagett to move into the history of science, choosing to work with Clagett's former student and assistant Edward Grant.
+He earned his PhD in history and philosophy of science in 1965 from Indiana University Bloomington under Grant's supervision.